David Hensley

-David James Hensley (born March 28, 1996) is an American professional baseball infielder for the Houston Astros of Major League Baseball (MLB).
-He attended San Diego State University (SDSU), played college baseball for the Aztecs, and was selected by the Astros in the 26th round of the 2018 MLB draft.
-He made his MLB debut in 2022.
+David James Hensley (born March 28, 1996) is an American professional baseball infielder for the Olmecas de Tabasco of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Houston Astros and Miami Marlins.
+Hensley played college baseball for the Aztecs, and was selected by the Astros in the 26th round of the 2018 MLB draft.
+He made his MLB debut in 2022 with the Astros.

 Amateur career

 From San Diego, California, David Hensley attended Patrick Henry High School and San Diego State University (SDSU), where he played college baseball for the Aztecs.
 During his junior year, he led the Aztecs with a .357 batting average and played mostly right field.
 During his college career, he played every position except catcher.

+Hensley played collegiate summer baseball for the Kalamazoo Growlers of the Northwoods League in 2016.